UPDATE: Chateau Haut Brion closes for renovations in the winter of 2022. See our other Bordeaux wine tours.

 Yes, Chateau Haut-Brion accepts visitors.
 You can also visit its sister wineries: Château La Mission Haut–Brion in Pessac and Château Quintus in Saint-Emilion.

-You get to see the castle, the winery, the barrel cooperage, cellars, and taste wines in the most impressive tasting room in Bordeaux.
+At Chateau Haut-Brion you get to see the castle, the winery, the barrel cooperage, cellars, and taste wines in the most impressive tasting room in Bordeaux.

 Tours are held Monday through Friday morning strictly by appointment.
 Their visit schedule is quite limited, you will need to book very early in advance.

 You can also ask your wine tour guide to inquire about a visit to Chateau Haut-Brion.
-A visit to Chateau Haut-Brion is usually a part of the Pessac-Leognan wine tour, it can also be combined with visiting another winery Saint-Emilion or in the Medoc.
+A visit to Chateau Haut-Brion is usually a part of the Pessac-Leognan wine tour, it can also be combined with visiting another winery in Saint-Emilion or in the Medoc.